-New York state Senate leader says Gov. Andrew Cuomo ‘must resign’
+New York State Assembly leaders say Gov. Andrew Cuomo ‘must resign’

 “We have many challenges to address, and I think it is time for the governor to seriously consider whether he can effectively meet the needs of the people of New York,” Heastie said.

-The lawmakers’ remarks come hours after Cuomo defiantly reiterated to reporters that he has no plans to step down, rebutting claims by former staff members who allegations of sexual misconduct.
+The lawmakers’ remarks come hours after Cuomo defiantly reiterated to reporters that he has no plans to step down, rebutting claims by former staff members who alleged sexual misconduct.

 Karen Hinton, a former press secretary for Cuomo during his time at the U.S. Department of Housing and Urban Development, told The Washington Post that she was summoned to a hotel room in 2000 after a work event, where Cuomo allegedly hugged her for an uncomfortable period of time.